biocatiit/website/content/pages/users_howto_saxs_collect.rst

         #.
 Have the auto-sampler inject your sample just as the next run is
             about to start

-    *   Each run should be about done after 18 min - stop collecting SAXS data then and you will have 5 min to clean the capillary and put the new sample in the sample tray
+    *   Each run should be about done after ~15 min (may vary based on sample elution profile and flow rate and usually signified by the integrated scattering intensity coming back to baseline levels) - stop collecting SAXS data then and you will have 5 min to clean the capillary and put the new sample in the sample tray

+        *   If the integrated scattering intensity fails to come back to the baseline, it is important to clean the SAXS cell more thoroughly, which involves soaking the capillary for 5-10 min in 2% Hellmanex

         *   If you think you will be running late, time can be extended